cedricherman/Black_Friday/README.md

 First, we will take a look at the data and make some relevant plot to get a general sense of customer behavior.

-Secondly, we will conduct  a correlation analysis and see how we combine or perhaps leave out some of the information provided.
+Secondly, we will conduct a correlation analysis and see how we might combine or perhaps leave out some of the information provided.
 This is typically called feature extraction.

 Then we will start applying regressor model to predict purchase price such Linear Regression, Decision Tree, Random forest and Gradient Boosting as well as Stacking.
 For each model, we can look at ways to improve its accuracy going back to extreme cases of good and bad predictions.